John Adam Fleming

-Fleming worked first at the U.S. Coast and Geodetic Survey with his superior Louis Agricola Bauer, who founded the Department of Terrestrial Magnetism at the Carnegie Institution of Washington.
+Fleming worked first at the United States Coast and Geodetic Survey with his superior Louis Agricola Bauer, who founded the Department of Terrestrial Magnetism at the Carnegie Institution of Washington.
 He steadily advanced in the hierarchy of the institute and became its director in 1935.
 In 1925, Fleming served as president of the Philosophical Society of Washington.
 Fleming was elected into the National Academy of Sciences in 1940.